huntrar/cliquery/README.md

     Then you have two options:

-        1. (recommended) Make a one-time change of file ownership from root to user by entering the following:
+        1. (recommended) Change file ownership from root to user by entering the following:

                 sudo chown $USER "$(cliquery -c)"

-        2. Always execute the command as root, using su or sudo.
+        2. Execute cliquery as root, using su or sudo.
-* A search may return immediate results, such as calculations or facts (via WolframAlpha), or instead a page of search results comprised of descriptive links to follow (via Google).
+* A search may return immediate results, such as calculations or facts made possible by WolframAlpha, or instead a page of Google search results comprised of links and their descriptions.
-* Interactive use is as easy as passing the regular flag arguments into the link prompt; this overrides any preexisting flags and allows for more even more flexibility.
+* Interactive usage allows the user to continue making new queries by dynamically executing new program flags and/or queries.
 Entering h or help will list all possible prompt commands.
     ```
     + + + + + + + + + + + + + + + + + + + + + + + + + + + +
     1. Guido van Rossum - Official Site